Q&A with Center director Brianna Rockenstire

 What are the resources and services you provide?

 Rockenstire: For the colleges, we provide industry insights and feedback on curriculum and the skills needed in the workplace.
 I channel what I hear from industry partners back to faculty and administrators.
 This feedback is especially important to our instructors because they are committed to providing students with the right skills for the job market.
-This process ensures that our courses and programs are aligned with the needs of industry and that our colleges are agile.
-This means they can quickly respond to the rapid pace of change that technology creates with new programming in areas such as software development, cloud computing, robotics and AI, and cybersecurity.
+This process helps us align our courses and programs with the needs of industry.
+Colleges are asked to quickly respond to the rapid pace of change that technology creates with new programming in areas such as software development, cloud computing, robotics and AI, and cybersecurity.

 We also provide the colleges with direct connections to industry, so when they have a need for industry engagement on their college advisory board or in the classroom, we’re able to facilitate those introductions for the colleges.

 Additionally, we provide labor market data research to the colleges so that they can get a sense of what’s happening in the tech job market, where the opportunities are, and how they should adjust their programming to better align with those trends.